Information on Coronavirus (COVID-19)

 As part of our safety measures, we will continue to have providers utilize telemedicine visits to decrease the number of people present in the office at a given time.
 We are also staggering patient appointment times and increasing spacing between appointments to allow for cleaning.
 All exam rooms are cleaned with an EPA-approved cleaning solution between patients.
 All common areas and frequently touched surfaces (e.g. door handles, faucets, etc) are cleaned in accordance with the IPDH guidelines.

+All patients will be screened prior to their visit.
 We appreciate your patience as we implement these changes.
 If you have any questions, please feel free to contact the office at 630-305-0010.

 Kristin Beringer, Office Manager